Jingo-Finance/docs/README.md

 This should contain the technical reference for the exported interfaces.
 A good example is the [V3 SDK](./docs/sdk/v3/reference/overview).
 These files can be created using the [guides below](#how-to-create-a-technical-reference).

-# Contributing to Pegasys Docs
+# Contributing to Jingo Docs

 ## Guidelines
 Contributing to the docs site is a great way to get involved in the dev community and help other developers along the way!
 Check out our guidelines [here](./CONTRIBUTING.md).